vibbits/training-material/topics/qbase-plus/ExperimentDesign.md

 | How many genes of interest would you measure ? |
 | :------------------------------ |
-| <p>Since you want to make most of what you have, let's assume you are omitting PCR replicates.<br />
+| Since you want to make most of what you have, let's assume you are omitting PCR replicates.
 Theoretically, you could fit 9 genes on your 96-well plate.
 However, to avoid pipetting mistakes I would measure only 8 genes so I can work with one row / gene.
-This is very handy for multichannel pipets.</p>
+This is very handy for multichannel pipets.

 ### Exercise 4: a growing study